Shivek-Sharma/cloud-file-storage/README.md

 3. **Authorization**: CloudShare maintains authorization across all routes using JSON Web Tokens (JWT) and cookies, ensuring that only an authorized user can access the uploaded files on our platform.

-4. **Upload Files to Cloud**: Easily upload your files of any type within allowed file size limit (50 MB) to our secure cloud storage.
+4. **Upload Files to Cloud**: Easily upload your files of any type within the allowed file size limit (50 MB) to our secure cloud storage.

 5. **Generate Short Link**: Create short, shareable links for any of your uploaded files.
 Share these links with friends, colleagues, or anyone you choose.